CIWO Fellows are an integral part of our programs, bringing their movement experience & technical expertise across all of our focus areas.

-Maria Elva Maldonado is a fellow at the Rutgers Center for Innovation in Worker Organization and has worked in support of CIWO's Build the Bench program since 2015.
-She previously served as the Senior Development Associate and Director of Housing at CASA de Maryland from 2000 to 2013; and worked in legal and educational areas with labor unions both in California and throughout the US with the Teamsters Union.
-Maria received her J.D. at Georgetown University Law Center and received her B.A. from University of Texas in Austin.
+Maria Elva Maldonado has worked in support of CIWO's Build the Bench program since 2015.
+She previously served as the Senior Development Associate and Director of Housing at CASA de Maryland from 2000 to 2013 and worked in legal and educational areas with labor unions both in California and throughout the US with the Teamsters Union.
+Maria Elva received her JD at Georgetown University Law Center and her BA from University of Texas in Austin.

 Aquilina Soriano-Versoza is the Executive Director of the Pilipino Worker’s Center, a resource and advocacy organization that empowers the Filipino community in Southern California to improve the quality of their lives.
-The Pilipino Worker’s Center works to protect domestic workers and caregivers from overtime, wage theft and human trafficking.
+The Pilipino Workers Center works to protect domestic workers and caregivers from overtime, wage theft and human trafficking.
 Aquilina also serves as the current President of the Board of Directors of the National Domestic Workers Alliance.
-Aquilina has joined CIWO as a Fellow in the Build the Base program, supporting efforts to implement new distributed leadership and membership recruitment models.
+As a CIWO Fellow in the Build the Base program, Aquilina supports efforts to implement new distributed leadership and membership recruitment models.

 Javier Morrillo joined CIWO as a Fellow in June 2019, after stepping down from his role as president of SEIU Local 26 in Minnesota.
 Under Javier’s leadership, Local 26 has earned a national reputation as a creative and risk-taking force for raising standards for low wage workers, especially immigrants and people of color.
 Javier’s experience and perspective will be an invaluable contribution to the CIWO mission of reimagining worker organization as he contributes to the development of the Bargaining for the Common Good program.

-Jenn Round is a CIWO Fellow working on Strategic Enforcement initiatives.
+Jenn Round works on CIWO's Strategic Enforcement initiatives.
 Prior to joining CIWO, Jenn was Enforcement Supervisor at the Seattle Office of Labor Standards.
 Jenn has played an integral role in planning, implementing, and managing numerous legal programs, including overseeing the enforcement of Seattle’s labor standards laws, a culturally relevant program designed to reduce domestic violence in rural Alaska, and an undergraduate law degree program at the American University of Afghanistan.
 Jenn holds a JD from the George Washington University School of Law and a Masters of Laws degree in Sustainable International Development Law from the University of Washington School of Law.

-Erica Smiley was selected as the first WILL Empower Innovative Women Fellow in October 2018.
+Erica Smiley, Executive Director of Jobs with Justice, was selected as the first WILL Empower Innovative Women Fellow in October 2018.
 As a WILL Empower fellow, Smiley is completing a book on a 21st century framework for organizing and collective bargaining, co-authored with Sarita Gupta.
-As a part of the project, they are also developing a culture change project that amplifies and distributes the book’s core ideas--including establishing the initial scaffolding for a modern school of thought anchoring collective bargaining as a fundamental aspect of a healthy democracy.
-Smiley will continue in her role as co-Executive Director of Jobs with Justice (JwJ), alongside Gupta, while serving as a Fellow.
+As a part of the project, they are also developing a culture change project that amplifies and distributes the book’s core ideas- including establishing the initial scaffolding for a modern school of thought anchoring collective bargaining as a fundamental aspect of a healthy democracy.
 Prior to becoming JwJ’s co-director, she held many roles at JwJ, including organizing director, campaign director and senior field organizer for the southern region.
 Smiley is known for developing innovative strategies to expand collective bargaining power, including strategies that position working people to negotiate directly with the corporate actors that impact all aspects of their lives.

-Todd E. Vachon is a postdoctoral associate in the Department of Labor Studies and Employment Relations in the School of Management and Labor Relations at Rutgers, The State University of New Jersey.
+Todd E. Vachon is the Faculty Coordinator of Labor Education Action Research Network (LEARN) in the Department of Labor Studies and Employment Relations at the School of Management and Labor Relations at Rutgers, The State University of New Jersey.
 Todd’s research agenda is a theoretically and empirically driven effort to understand the structural origins and consequences of inequality and the struggles of ordinary people to achieve greater equality and dignity through education, organizations, and movements.
 To this end, he has published widely on labor and social movements, social stratification, and the intersection of work and environmental issues in journals such as Socius, Social Science Research, Labor Studies Journal, Sociological Forum, and the Cambridge Journal of Regions, Economy and Society.
 Todd is currently completing a book manuscript about the emerging labor-climate movement within the U.S. labor movement.